-Learning about code and web design is easier to do than ever before.**

-Crawled February 2019 - Learning about code and web design is easier to do than ever before.
+Learning about code and web design is easier to do than ever before.
 It doesn't take long and you don't require a degree in computer science (I never took any computer courses at school).
 In an era where almost everyone is wired (or wireless-ed) 24/7 and digital media is replacing traditional print media, being web savvy is practically a must.

 Sidetrack!
 Trying to greatly improve the general appearance of my existing site.
-Musings regarding the whole feel of http://aspectagency.com?
-Certainly an exceptional custom drapery service in North York if ever necessary within the whole Ontario location.
+Musings regarding the whole feel of https://verticalthinkinginc.com?
+Certainly a striking web design with heart if ever necessary within the whole Ontario location.
 Make your vote.
 With thanks!

 DISCLAIMER: I'm still very much a novice web designer, but I've been learning so much in a short period of time and accumulating hoards of useful resources that I decided to share it with anyone interested.
 This guide is for the ambitious beginner and intermediate learners.
 I'll be updating this post as I continue to gain more exp and acquire more skills.